davidnoah/Ruckus/README.md

 - [ ] user signup/signin pages
 - [ ] blank landing page after signin

+This phase is all about creating the ability to Sign In and out of Ruckus while also being able to Sign Up.
+It will be important to remember to create a GUEST login!

 ### Phase 2: Track Model, API, and basic APIUtil (1.5 days)

 **Objective:** Notes can be created, read, edited and destroyed through